Nonparametric maximum likelihood estimation under a likelihood ratio order: Introduction

 In this article, we derive the nonparametric maximum likelihood estimators of $F_0$, $G_0$, and $\theta_0 = f_0 /g_0$ under the likelihood ratio order restriction and derive certain asymptotic properties of these estimators, including consistency and convergence in distribution.
-In particular, we connect estimation of $\theta_0$ to the classical isotonic regression problem with a binary outcome, which both simplifies the derivation of large-sample results and suggests that existing inference methods for the isotonic regression problem can be used to perform inference for $\theta_0$ as well.
+In particular, we use a connection between estimation of $\theta_0$ and the classical isotonic regression problem with a binary outcome, which both simplifies the derivation of large-sample results and suggests that existing inference methods for the isotonic regression problem can be used to perform inference for $\theta_0$ as well.
 Our results generalize those of \cite{dykstra1995mle}, who derived the maximum likelihood estimator of $F_0$ and $G_0$ under a likelihood ratio order in the special case where $F_0$ and $G_0$ are discrete distributions.
-We illustrate our results using numerical experiments and an analysis of a biomarker for predicting bacterial infection in children with systemic inflammatory response syndrome.
+We will illustrate our results using numerical experiments and an analysis of a biomarker for predicting bacterial infection in children with systemic inflammatory response syndrome.

-Recently, \cite{yu2017ratio} considered estimation of a monotone density ratio function by maximizing a smoothed likelihood function, and demonstrated certain asymptotic properties of their estimator. \cite{yu2017ratio} considered maximizing a smoothed likelihood rather than maximizing the likelihood directly because they claimed a maximum likelihood estimator does not exist.
-However, we show that, using a definition of the likelihood ratio ordered model based on convexity of the ordinal dominance curve, a well-defined nonparametric maximum likelihood estimator does exist.
-Furthermore, unlike the smoothed estimator, the derivation of the maximum likelihood estimator does not rely on the existence of Lebesgue density functions, and works equally well when $F_0$ and $G_0$ are discrete or have discrete components.
+Recently, \cite{yu2017ratio} considered estimation of a monotone density ratio and the individual density functions by maximizing a smoothed likelihood function, and demonstrated certain asymptotic properties of their estimator. \cite{yu2017ratio} considered maximizing a smoothed likelihood rather than maximizing the likelihood directly because the maximum likelihood estimator of the individual densities does not exist.
+In contrast, we will show that, using a definition of the likelihood ratio ordered model based on convexity of the ordinal dominance curve, a well-defined nonparametric maximum likelihood estimator of the monotone density ratio function and the individual distribution functions (rather than the density functions) does exist.
+Furthermore, unlike the smoothed estimator, the derivation of the maximum likelihood estimator does not require selection of a bandwidth or any other tuning parameter, and does not rely on the existence of Lebesgue density functions.